-If you want to rank YouTubes fast in 2021, you need to optimize your channel for both Google and YouTube.
-Here are 6 simple hacks to help you rank your YouTube videos fast.
+If you want to rank YouTube videos fast in 2023, you need to optimize your videos and channel for Google search and YouTube's recommendation system.
+Here are 7 simple hacks to help you rank your YouTube videos fast.

 Before we get into the hacks, let’s discuss…

 How To Plan Your YouTube Video Creation Strategy

 There are 3 ways to plan videos… It’s best to use a combination of all 3 but let’s be honest, if you don’t want to become a full-time YouTuber you can stick to the first one (keywords) only.